-Hormone replacement therapy (HRT) is a medicine-based treatment used to relieve symptoms of the menopause.
+Hormone replacement therapy (HRT) is a medicine-based treatment used to relieve symptoms of menopause.

 There are different types of HRT.
 Your GP will help you decide if HRT is right for you and give advice on the type that would suit you best.

-HRT medicine comes as tablets, skin patches, gels, and vaginal creams, pessaries or rings.
+HRT medicine comes as tablets, skin patches, gels, and vaginal creams or pessaries.

 Uses of HRT

-HRT replaces hormones that are at a low level as you approach the menopause.
+HRT replaces hormones that are at a low level as you approach menopause.

-It helps relieve most of the menopausal symptoms, such as:
+It helps relieve most menopausal symptoms, such as:

 - hot flushes